SHOULD I STOP VAPING?

 Health officials have confirmed that among the tainted carts are ones with the brand names Chronic Carts, Dank Vapes, and West Coast Carts, but the condition is linked to multiple illicit market brands across multiple states.

 As Leafly reported last week, a new diluent known as Honey Cut entered the illicit vape cart market in late 2018.
 The product, which dilutes THC oil without thinning the viscosity, is manufactured by an unknown company operating only with a web site.

 Anyone who has vaped a black market cart in recent days or weeks and subsequently developed shortness of breath, dizziness, nausea, weakness, and tiredness should see a physician.
 Bring the cart.

 The first reports came out of the prohibition state of Wisconsin, which has 34 cases, and Kings County, CA, which has banned legal access to tested cannabis, alongside 60% of local cities and counties.
 California has 57 potential cases and one death.
 Wisconsin has 34 cases as of Friday.
 Illinois has 53.
 New York also reports 34 cases.
 By contrast, Oregon has one suspected death.
 Colorado has two suspected cases.
 Washington has none.

 Leafly has reported that a new ingredient—next-generation cutting agents (thickeners)—are being misused in THC vape carts.
 Legal chemical thickener makers said they do not approve of use in vape carts.

 HOW CAN I PROTECT MYSELF?

-• If you’re concerned about additives in your cannabis, stick to tested flowers from licensed adult use stores.
-In terms of extracts, additive-free extract is called “rosin”, and it also comes in vape carts in mature adult use markets.
+If you’re concerned about additives in your cannabis, stick to tested flowers from licensed adult-use stores.
+In terms of extracts, an additive-free extract is called “rosin”, and it also comes in vape carts in mature adult-use markets.
 There’s also tinctures, sublinguals, edibles, topicals, and transdermals, for those who want to avoid all cannabinoid inhalation products.